 We work in partnership with the medical communities of Bolivia to increase access to safe, essential, and timely surgical care.
-With our partners, we operate four year-round surgical programs in Gynecology, Neurology, Cardiology, and General Surgery.
+With our partners, we operate four year-round surgical programs.
 Through short-term medical mission trips we connect US medical practitioners to their peers in Bolivia.
 Together we are building a healthier future.

 In a spirit of mutuality, we build a healthier future for the people of Bolivia and Paraguay through domestic and international partnerships.
 We train and equip their medical communities, empowering them to provide high-complexity surgery and other health care for those living in poverty.

 We transform lives by promoting solidarity and justice through experiences of service and healing.
 We believe that saving a life and alleviating suffering can sustain families and strengthen communities.